ildizsigrai/ildizsigrai/README.md

 🔭 Transitioning: My background is in Law and Compliance.
 I'm excited to apply my problem-solving skills and creativity to develop innovative software solutions.

-🚀 Learning Path: Completed courses in HTML, CSS, and JavaScript to build a strong foundation for my career shift.
+🚀 Learning Path: Completed courses in HTML, CSS, and JavaScript to build a strong foundation, currently learning Java.

 ### Current Focus:

-📚 Learning on IT University of Copenhagen: Actively learning new programming concepts and technologies to stay up-to-date with industry trends.
+📚 Learning on IT University of Copenhagen: Actively learning new programming concepts and technologies.

 ### :hammer_and_wrench: Languages and Tools :